SAIS-S2S-Technology/Roadmap/Roadmap.md

 It's why our web presence is on GitHub.
 We firmly believe in GitHub's open-source culture and hope to engage deeply with its community by opening our tools to broad collaborations.

 And it's why we strive to build parternships with our alumni and leaders in the policy and technology communities.
 We are convinced that our mission serves an important purpose and that this purpose is shared by the leaders and companies we admire.
-Joining forces..

 To navigatie the complex landscape of technological change and continously advance our mission, the advice and guidance of our partners are invaluable to us.
 In return, we offer first-hand access to 600 experienced post-grad global policy students looking to make an impact in a fast-changing world.